 In addition, we are going to help you meet this challenge.
 We are going to have times to meet online, build community, and discuss the works that we are reading.
 We hope that this can be a joyful and an encouraging time of fellowship for all of us.

 We will host online discussions of the following books.
 Please check back for times to join these discussions online.
 We will be hosting the book groups here - click to join.
+All discussions will begin at 3 pm EST. The discussions will last approximately an hour, join us and come prepared to discuss what you've read!

 None of us wants this time of disruption, but when you are faced with hardship, you still have the opportunity to make a choice.
 Are you going to mope around the house and complain about the virus or the stock market, or will you make the most of the time God has given you?
 Choose the latter, take the challenge, and you might just leave this month better than you started it.